 So they asked the question differently.
 They used Cx MOMENTS to list all the terms associated with “errors”, which gave them a good idea of what these specific messages were.
 Then the marketing team re-formulated their question to be much more actionable, referring to these specific messages, and supported by evidence from our customer conversations.
 The answer from Dev came back and was a much better one.
-We can now document these messages in our Help Centre… or get them corrected if they were not right.
+We can now document these messages in our Knowledge base… or get them corrected if they were not right.

 Another benefit of analysing this customer feedback is that it helps you formulate your FAQ in a way that your customers can actually find them.
 For example, customers don’t always ask to “reset their passwords”, sometimes they say “my account is blocked”, or “I entered my login details too many times”.
 By writing your FAQ Articles with the same words and formulation that you find in your customer’s questions, you increase the chances that they will find the right FAQ when searching your Help Center.